 The Board and Senior Executives review and assess the effectiveness of the internal reporting and operating controls.
-Any material deficiencies are documented, and resolution measures are implemented in a timely manner.
+Any material deficiencies are documented, and resolution measures are implemented promptly.
 The Board and Senior Management have developed policies and procedures requiring direct reporting of internal control weaknesses to them.